We’ve unwrapped all the secrets surrounding what truly makes a luxury chocolate

 The cocoa percentage

-When working out whether a chocolate can be classed as ‘luxury’, check the packaging to see the cocoa percentage.
+When working out whether a chocolate can be classed as ‘luxury’, check the packaging to see the cocoa percentage when reading the chocolate description.
 This will range depending on what type of chocolate you’re selecting, but this doesn’t mean that a lighter option – such as a milk or white chocolate – should contain a low amount of cocoa:

 Although some might argue that white chocolate can’t be classed as real chocolate, we beg to differ.
 In the year 2000 the European Union set regulations around white chocolate, ruling that it had to contain at least 20% cocoa butter.